Don't inject disinfectant: Blunt pushback on Trump musing - KVIA

 Don’t inject disinfectant: Blunt pushback on Trump musing

-WASHINGTON (AP) — President Donald Trump’s comment that disinfectants perhaps could be injected or ingested to fight COVID-19 received heavy pushback from health and other officials Friday and even prompted the maker of Lysol to warn its product should never be used internally.
+WASHINGTON (AP) — Don’t inject disinfectants, health officials leapt to warn on Friday, reacting to President Donald Trump’s comment that disinfectants perhaps could be injected or ingested to fight COVID-19.
+His suggestion even prompted the maker of Lysol to warn its product should never be used internally.

 “As a global leader in health and hygiene products, we must be clear that under no circumstance should our disinfectant products be administered into the human body (through injection, ingestion or any other route),” said the statement from Reckitt Benckiser, parent company of the maker of Lysol and Dettol.

-The White House claimed Trump’s comment was misrepresented, but the government also leapt in to caution the nation.

-The Surgeon General’s office tweeted Friday: “A reminder to all Americans- PLEASE always talk to your health provider first before administering any treatment/ medication to yourself or a loved one.
+The Surgeon General’s office tweeted: “A reminder to all Americans- PLEASE always talk to your health provider first before administering any treatment/ medication to yourself or a loved one.
 Your safety is paramount, and doctors and nurses are have years of training to recommend what’s safe and effective.”

-Trump noted Thursday that researchers were looking at the effects of disinfectants on the virus and wondered aloud if they could be injected into people, saying the virus “does a tremendous number on the lungs, so it would be interesting to check that.”
+Trump’s comments on disinfectants came after William Bryan, who leads the Science and Technology Directorate at the Department of Homeland Security, spoke at the Thursday briefing about how researchers are testing the effect of disinfectants on virus-laden saliva and respiratory fluids in the laboratory.
+They kill the virus very quickly, he said.
+Bryan said injections weren’t part of the disinfectant research.

+Trump told reporters on Friday: “I was asking the question sarcastically to reporters like you just to see what would happen.”

 The White House accused the media of taking Trump’s comments out of context.